MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-editor.md

 In this 10-minute introduction to the code editor in Visual Studio, we'll add code to a file to look at some of the ways that Visual Studio makes writing, navigating, and understanding code easier.

+::: moniker range="vs-2017"

 > [!TIP]
+> If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/vs/older-downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=vs+2017+download) page to install it for free.

+::: moniker-end

+::: moniker range="vs-2019"

+> [!TIP]
-> If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) page to install it for free.
+> If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019) page to install it for free.

+::: moniker-end

 This article assumes you're already familiar with a programming language.
 If you aren't, we suggest you look at one of the programming quickstarts first, such as create a web app with [Python](../ide/quickstart-python.md) or [C#](../get-started/csharp/tutorial-aspnet-core.md), or create a console app with [Visual Basic](../ide/quickstart-visual-basic-console.md) or [C++](../ide/getting-started-with-cpp-in-visual-studio.md).